ds4se/chapters/mikegodfrey/provenanceChapter.md

 ## Looking ahead

 As a profession, we are getting better at instrumenting our processes and tracking our steps.
 As a profession, we are also increasingly concerned with questions of ownership, origin, evolution, and transparency of the various development artifacts we interact with on a daily basis.
 As more and more of our artifacts and processes are managed by tools, automatically logged, and annotated with meta-data, so will the job of provenance analysis become simpler.
+And, of course, while we have examined the space of software development artifacts here, the issues and techniques of provenance are no less important for the broader field of data science [Guo-PhD-blog].

 ###References